 Spinning for energized singles allowed me to use up all of the nervous coronavirus energy I was storing in my system.
 A little extra twist in the yarn was a bonus!
 Plus, there’s no need to ply the singles or finish the yarn.
 Yes, you read that correctly.
 I could skip these often-required steps.
 I could knit straight off of the bobbin.
 Isn’t the yarn prone to kinking, you ask?
 Well, yes, but I followed Amy’s advice and tensioned the bobbin on my lazy kate, and I had little trouble knitting once I cast on and got started.

 In no time, I was binding off.
 Amy also suggests blocking with a light touch.
 I didn’t want to lose all of the three-dimensional qualities that drew me to the cowl in the first place.
 I laid out my cowl to dry without pulling out the peaks and valleys in the stitch pattern.
 And instead of using buttons, which I could not go to the store to buy (some things just must be chosen in person), I used a kilt pin to secure the cowl.

-If you are looking for an informal group to spin and make with, join us over on Ravelry.
-It’s not too late—much like the current COVID-19 situation, there’s no planned end date for this easy-going gathering of makers.
+If you are looking for an group to spin and make with, join us over on Ravelry for our annual spinalong where we’re making—you guessed it—handspun cowls.
+It’s not too late to join this easy-going gathering of makers.